chuckdries/sunhacks-19/readme.md

 ## How to use this repo

-I'm writing the code for this in advance - all my original prep code and draft notes are in branches labeled `prep/...`.
+This is going to be a live coding session, so I won't actually be displaying the slides.

 the code we write together will eventually be uploaded to branches listed as `live/...`

-The slides will live in the `slides` folder.
-When relevant, a slide may list a reference to an example branch, which will contain the project with that step completed.
-Try to finish a slide yourself first, but feel free to check out the example branch.

-Be sure you're writing your code in a separate branch so checking out example branches doesn't blow away your work!
+The slides will live in the `slides` folder - they're detailed enough to follow as a standalone tutorial.
+Some of them make references to example branches.
+Those aren't ready yet unfortunately.